markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/testing-and-trouble-shooting.md

 ### E-mail notification is not being generated

 The E-mail notification are sent by Send Email component in the Sign Multiple Form workflow.
 If any of the steps in this workflow fail, the e-mail notification will be sent.
-Make sure the custom process step in the workflow is creating rows in your MySQL database.IF the rows are being created then check your Day CQ Mail Service configuration settings
+Make sure the custom process step in the workflow is creating rows in your MySQL database.
+If the rows are being created then check your Day CQ Mail Service configuration settings

 ### The link in the e-mail notification not working